tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: Which of the following is considered classical conditioning?
 - **Correct Answer:** Pavlov's dog experiments
 - Skinner box experiment
-- Schrôouml;dinger's cat experiment
+- Schrödinger's cat experiment
-- Harlowôrsquo;s monkey experiments
+- Harlow's monkey experiments

 ### Q: Which of the following is NOT a capital city?